syne-tune/syne-tune/docs/source/faq.rst

 * ``max_num_checkpoints``: This is mandatory.
 Maximum number of trials with checkpoints being retained.
 Once more than this number of trials with checkpoints are present, checkpoints are removed selectively.
-This number must be significantly larger than the number of workers, since running trials will always write checkpoints.
-Note that the true maximum number of trials with checkpoints may be larger than ``max_num_checkpoints`` temporarily, because trials are only counted once they report a result for the first time.
+This number must be larger than the number of workers, since running trials will always write checkpoints.
 * ``approx_steps``: Positive integer.
 The computation of the ranking score is a step-wise approximation, which gets more accurate for larger ``approx_steps``.
   However, this computation scales cubically in ``approx_steps``.
 The default